DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java/java.md

 ---
-title: Java SDK for Cloud Bucketing
+title: Java SDK
 ---

 import CustomDocCardList from '@site/src/components/CustomDocCardList' import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

+# DevCycle Java Server SDK
-Welcome to the DevCycle Java SDK, which interfaces with the [DevCycle Bucketing API](/bucketing-api/#tag/devcycle).
+Welcome to the DevCycle Java Server SDK.
+There are two modes for the SDK, Cloud bucketing (using the [Bucketing API](https://docs.devcycle.com/bucketing-api/)) and Local Bucketing.

-All requests, including user data are sent to DevCycle servers to ensure the User is bucketed correctly and will receive the correct variation.
+We recommend using the Local Bucketing mode by default, as it performs fast local evaluations of your feature flags.
+If you need access to [EdgeDB](https://docs.devcycle.com/extras/edgedb) you will need to use the Cloud Bucketing mode of the SDK.

 <CustomDocCardList items={useCurrentSidebarCategory().items} columnWidth={4} />